The Schmidt number as a universal entanglement measure: Entanglement Measures

-The state $T|\phi_r\rangle$ is in general not maximally entangled for $E$.
+\begin{observation} For any entanglement measure $E$ with the maximally entangled state $|\psi_{\rm max}\rangle$ exists a measure $E'$, as defined in Eqs.~(\ref{Eq:LocInvEPrime})~and~(\ref{Eq:LocInvLambda}), such that $T_1\otimes T_2|\psi_{\rm max}\rangle$ is maximally entangled for $E'$. \end{observation} The state $T_1\otimes T_2|\phi_r\rangle$ is in general not maximally entangled for $E$.
 But, this state is maximally entangled with respect to $E'$, and $|\phi_r\rangle$ is not maximally entangled for $E'$.
-An exception is an entanglement measure which is invariant under local invertables.
-Thus the question arises which role play the Schmidt coefficients for the quantification? \begin{definition} An entanglement measure, which is invariant under all local invertables, elements of $\mathcal C_{\rm LI}$, is called universal entanglement measure. \end{definition} Note that such local invertable operations have recently been experimentally demonstrated in the context of noiseless amplification~\cite{Ralph}.
+An exception is an entanglement measure which is invariant under local invertibles.
+Thus the question arises which role play the Schmidt coefficients for the quantification? \begin{definition} An entanglement measure, which is invariant under all local invertibles, elements of $\mathcal C_{\rm LI}$, is called universal entanglement measure. \end{definition} Note that such local invertible operations have recently been experimentally demonstrated in the context of noiseless amplification~\cite{Ralph}.
 An example for a universal entanglement measure is the Schmidt number $r_{\rm S}$, since $\mathcal C_{\rm sep}$ includes $\mathcal C_{\rm LI}$.

-For any maximally entangled state with respect to $E$, we can create a new entanglement measure $E'$ together with a locally transformed state which is maximally entangled with respect to $E'$.
-The states $|\phi_r\rangle$ as defined in Eq.~(\ref{Eq:Bell}) are often called maximally entangled.
-From our considerations it becomes obvious that this notion is justified only for special measures $E$, it becomes meaningless in a more general context.
+From our observation it follows that the notion maximally entangled is justified only for some special measures $E$, it becomes meaningless in a more general context, here $E'$.

 The other way around, any pure state with the same Schmidt number can be considered to be maximally entangled for the universal measure, $E_{\rm uni}$,